-- 1.1 The Infrastructure Delivery Plan (IDP) sets out the infrastructure necessary to support and underpin West Berkshire's growth through to 2037.
+- 1.1 The Infrastructure Delivery Plan (IDP) sets out the infrastructure necessary to support and underpin West Berkshire's growth through to 2039.
 It forms part of the evidence base for the Local Plan and the Council's Community Infrastructure Levy (CIL).
-This Emerging Draft Infrastructure Delivery Plan (EDIDP) is the second draft of this document.
-It is based on the wording contained in the Regulation 18 Local Plan Review document (published in December 2020) - 1.2 The purpose of the IDP is to help deliver West Berkshire's future growth sustainably.
+This Infrastructure Delivery Plan (IDP) is the third draft of this document: it is a 'living document' that will be updated regularly and consistently.
+This IDP is based on the wording contained in the Regulation 19 Local Plan Review (LPR) document (published in December 2022). - 1.2 The purpose of the IDP is to help deliver West Berkshire's future growth sustainably.
 It describes what infrastructure is needed and how, when and by whom it will be delivered and, where known, the location.
 It is accompanied by a schedule that prioritises infrastructure by need (as identified by the infrastructure providers), and provides an indication of likely costs, and other funding sources.
 This will help to ensure the timely provision of infrastructure. - 1.3 The IDP provides a snapshot at the time of publication.
 However the need for infrastructure and the ways of delivering it are constantly being reviewed by infrastructure providers.
 Details of infrastructure deficits, standards, and investment programmes are therefore likely to change over time, and the IDP will be updated periodically. - 1.4 The IDP was originally produced in 2010 to support the Council's adopted Core Strategy.
 The supporting infrastructure delivery schedules to this document were then updated in February 2011.
 In 2013 the IDP was updated to support work on the Council's Community Infrastructure Levy (CIL).
-These can all be viewed at: http://www.westberks.gov.uk/index.aspx?articleid=19636. - 1.5 The 2016 update of the IDP supported the Housing Site Allocations Development Plan Document.
-This EDIDP therefore draws upon previous versions of the IDP where, in particular, proposals or site allocations have been carried through from the Core Strategy or the Housing Site Allocations DPD into the Local Plan Review.
+These can all be viewed at: http://westberks.gov.uk/idp. - 1.5 The 2016 update of the IDP supported the Housing Site Allocations Development Plan Document.
+This IDP therefore draws upon previous versions of the IDP where, in particular, proposals or site allocations have been carried through from the Core Strategy or the Housing Site Allocations DPD into the LPR..